HQ20/open-wiki/blockchain/hyperledger_fabric.md

 ### The environment

 Nothing specific.
-Should follow our structure standard and use the *deploy.sh* script referenced in [here](techhq_development/blockchain_developer_roadmap?id=deploy-the-app) to deploy faster.
+Should follow our structure standard and use the *deploy.sh* script referenced above (in "Deploy the app") to deploy faster.